raphaelahrens/tm_engine/notes/technologies.md

 Some elments or flow make use of a specific technologie like JSON, nginx, HTTP, ...

-Each have there own set of possible findings, an as soon as one technology is used these should be applied to the threat model.
+Each have there own set of possible findings and as soon as one technology is used these should be applied to the threat model.

 # Example findings